Swift-AI/Swift-AI/README.md

 ## Examples

-Example applications have been provided to demonstrate the usage and potential applications of Swift AI.
+Example projects have been provided to demonstrate the usage and potential applications of Swift AI.

 See [examples](https://github.com/collinhundley/Swift-AI/tree/master/Examples#swift-ai-examples).